 This post is sponsored by Horizon®.
 All opinions, comments and content shared on A Baker’s House are my own and do not necessarily represent those of Horizon® or Danone North America. #sponsored

 Banana muffins are a favorite breakfast at my house.
 My son likes to bake muffins with me—blueberry, chocolate chip and banana are the most requested varieties.
-I love this time of year when we’re heading into spring but still holding on to winter.
-In Colorado that means a snowy day sandwiched between two sunny days.
-A warm muffin for breakfast is often just the solution for a brisk morning.
+A warm muffin for breakfast is often just the solution for a busy morning.
 Bake these banana muffins ahead of time and freeze half the batch; they reheat beautifully!

 Starting the day with protein is a priority for my family.
 Horizon® Organic Protein milk is an excellent source of protein as well as Vitamin D. It has 12 g of organic protein per 8 ounce serving.